ibsenc/my-closet-api/README.md

 ### To run:
 `./gradlew bootrun`

+## PostgreSQL
-## How to access PostgreSQL DB locally
+### How to access PostgreSQL DB locally:
 `psql --host=localhost --port=5432 --username=YOUR_USERNAME --dbname=postgres --password`
 `\c mycloset`

+### Create Tables
+Run the following command in the terminal to generate the necessary tables in PostgreSQL:
+`sh scripts/create_tables.sh`

+### Drop All Tables
+Run the following command in the terminal to drop all tables in PostgreSQL:
+`sh scripts/drop_tables.sh`